Quill-Learning/AgenticAI-and-Fabric/LabDemo002-Refined.md

 **Overview:** In this lab, you will extend the work from **Lab Demo 001** by enabling an intelligent agent to query your data in a governed way.
 You’ll expose the curated sales data (from your Fabric Lakehouse) via an API, use **Microsoft Foundry** to create an agent that can query this data, and implement a minimal **MCP proxy** service to manage the agent’s data access (handling authentication, caching, validation, etc.).
 Finally, you’ll test the end-to-end flow and optionally build a simple web interface to query the agent.
 Each step includes an explanation of why it’s important.

-**Important:** In this lab, **Task 2 (Agent creation in Foundry)** is **instructor-led**.
-Students will not create Azure resources themselves.
-The instructor will demonstrate the agent setup in Microsoft Foundry and provide you with the necessary details (like the agent’s name or an endpoint to use).
-So, follow along with the understanding of what the instructor is doing, but you won’t perform Task 2 on your own.
-All other tasks (1, 3, 4, 5, and cleanup) are to be completed by you (the student).
+**Important (live lab):** In this lab, **Task 2 (Agent creation in Foundry)** is **instructor-led** so the class can move quickly and avoid per-student setup of models/permissions.
+You won’t need to create Azure resources during the workshop.
+Instead, follow along and capture the values you’ll need later (for example, the agent/tool name and the endpoint details).
+All other tasks (1, 3, 4, 5, and cleanup) are completed by you (the student).

 **Lab Tasks at a Glance:**